Australia to make reparations for 'stolen generation' - RFI

 Sydney (AFP)

-Australia's Prime Minister Scott Morrison announced Thursday one-off payments to many Indigenous Australians who were forcibly removed from their homes as children.
+Australia will provide one-off cash payments of US$60,000 to many Indigenous Australians who were forcibly removed from their families as children, Prime Minister Scott Morrison announced Thursday, to redress what he described as a "shameful" period in the nation's history.

-The federal government redress scheme is part of a Aus$1 billion (US$740 million) plan to reduce the sharp disadvantages faced by Indigenous Australians.

-Thousands of Aboriginal and Torres Strait Islander youths were taken from their homes and put in foster care with white families under official assimilation policies that persisted into the 1970s.
+Thousands of young Aboriginal and Torres Strait Islanders were taken from their homes and put in foster care with white families under official assimilation policies that persisted into the 1970s.

 "What happened is a shameful chapter in our national story," Morrison told parliament of the "Stolen Generation" of Indigenous Australians.

+"We have already confronted it with the national apology but our deeds must continue to match our words," he said.
+The tales of the suffering caused were "not simply stories of the past but stories that continue to reverberate through the generations".

+Campaigners for the rights of Indigenous Australians, who remain heavily disadvantaged in terms of health, income and education, welcomed the announcement but said it was long overdue.

-The prime minister said 378.6 million dollars would be allocated to redress the human damage of the policy, including one-off payments for its victims.
+Morrison said Aus$378.6 million (US$280 million) would be allocated to redress the human damage of the assimilation policy.

-It applies to Indigenous Australians living in former Commonwealth territories -- the Northern Territory, the Australian Capital Territory that is home to the capital Canberra, and Jervis Bay.
-Other Australian states have set up redress schemes.
+The payments will be available to those living in territories that were run by the Commonwealth at the time of the forced removals -- the Northern Territory, the Australian Capital Territory, which is home to the capital Canberra, and Jervis Bay territory.

+Some other Australian states have set up redress schemes but the federal government had not followed suit until now.

+The scheme offers survivors a one-off payment of Aus$75,000 in recognition of the harm caused; a "healing assistance" payment of Aus$7,000; and the opportunity to tell their stories to a senior government official and receive a face-to-face or written apology.

 © 2021 AFP